dugramen/godot-global-project/README.md

 > [!TIP]
 > The entire addon import functionality (next section) is implemented as an `editor-only` plugin in `/editor-only/included/addon-importer-plugin.gd`.
 You can view that code as an example.
 >
 > You'll notice that it uses a code based UI framework, [GDX](GDX.md).
-I made it because for most of the development, PackedScenes, and any resource with external resources, could not be loaded.
+I made it because for most of the development, PackedScenes, or any resource with external dependencies, could not be loaded.
 > That's not the case anymore, but it's still included for convenience, and its how the included plugins render UI.

+> [!WARNING]
+> Every file inside the `editor-only` and `project-manager` directories will be copied into the `.processed` directory.
+That includes non resource files too, like raw images.
+So just be aware that if you store large files here, it may increase the file size and the global-project load time (all files are processed on load).
+Eventually raw files

 > [!CAUTION]
-> `class_name` will not work as expected, since these files are not stored in the current directory.
+> `class_name` should not be declared for `editor-only` and `project-manager` scripts.
+Since these files won't be in a project's directory, the editor won't load the class_names into the global namespace.
 Use preloads instead, which have similar intellisense.
 The only difference is they cannot be used as types directly.

 ### `addons`
 Store your normal / typical addons in this directory, even ones from the AssetLib.
 There are various options for how these addons should be (automatically) imported, depending on folder colors.